 134.3 kilometres away in Chemnitz

-Discover the top reasons for why you should consider coming to Charles University in Prague, Faculty of Social Sciences (FSS CU)
+Discover the top reasons to study at Charles University - Faculty of Social Sciences (FSS CU)

 Charles University in Prague (CU) was founded in 1348 by the Holy Roman Emperor Charles IV and belongs among the oldest, largest and most prestigious universities in the world.
 Charles University is currently ranked among the top 2% of the world´s universities in Shanghai Universitys Academic Ranking of World Universities.
 Also, it is the number one university in Eastern Europe according to the The Webometrics Ranking of World Universities.